mpaglia0/Static-Comments-Plus/README.md

 An advanced, more complete version of Pelican [Static Comments](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) plugin.

->:warning: If you want to use the 'send form' function, a hosting server with PHP is needed!
+>:warning: If you plan to use the 'send form' function, a hosting server with PHP is needed!

 This plugin allows you to add static comments to an article.